-Expected agricultural commodity prices can influence production decisions of farmers and ranchers on planted/harvested acreage of crops or inventory of livestock, and thus, affect the supply of agricultural commodities.
-Greater area of planted/ harvested acreage and increased crop yields for some crops in recent years have contributed to increased supply, which exceeded demand.
+Expected agricultural commodity prices can influence production decisions of farmers and ranchers on planted/harvested acreage of crops or inventory of livestock and thus, affect the supply of agricultural commodities.
+Greater area of planted/harvested acreage and increased crop yields for some crops in recent years have contributed to increased supply, which exceeded demand.
 Also impacting yields are the growing conditions that are sensitive to weather conditions.
 Although not generally affected by weather, livestock and dairy prices are linked to crop prices as feed is a significant input cost to these producers.

-Global economic conditions also influence demand for food and agricultural products, which affects U.S. agricultural trade.
+Global economic conditions and weather volatility in key agricultural production regions can influence demand for food and agricultural products.
 Therefore, U.S. exports and imports shift to reflect changes in trade policies, world population, and economic growth.
-Also impacting U.S. agricultural trade is global supplies and prices, changes in the value of the U.S. dollar, and the government support for agriculture.
+Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, changes in the value of the U.S. dollar, and the government support for agriculture.